alexandrugris/my-jekyll-tech-blog/MyBlog/about.md

 permalink: /about/
 ---

-All content on this site is originally created by myself, Alexandru Gris, unless specifically said so.
+All content on this site is created by myself, Alexandru Gris, unless specifically said so.
 The blog uses a modified version of the [Minima Theme](https://github.com/jekyll/minima), with a design inspired by [Ed](https://github.com/elotroalex/ed).
 It is built using [Jekyll](https://jekyllrb.com/), CSS3, HTML, Markdown, and [Visual Studio Code](http://code.visualstudio.com/).